 - Commit to your business: If you don’t want to be seen as some kind of fly-by-night operation, you have to show your worth to your potential student.
 Be worth their investment, be around and be reliable.
 You can’t do this without a brand and website, but it’s not as difficult as you may think.

-For more information, have a look at the “Teach Languages” section here on Fluent, and in particular you should investigate the Savvy Brand Toolkit.
-This step-by-step course is written for language teachers who are excited to build a true brand and start standing out as one of the best out there.
+For more information, have a look at the “Teach Languages” section here on Fluent, and in particular you should investigate the Live Lessons Course.
+This step-by-step course is written for language teachers who are excited to start standing out as one of the best out there.

 What’s your opinion on language lessons?